-Wicklow Brewery is one of those rare things in Ireland – a micro-brewery with a licence to sell its own beer.
-The brewery is an offshoot of Mickey Finn’s pub in the sleepy village of Redcross in Wicklow, standing in what was formerly a bakery.
+Wicklow Brewery is one of those rare things in Ireland, a micro brewery with a licence to sell its own beer.
+The brewery is an offshoot of Mickey Finn’s pub in the sleepy village of Redcross in County Wicklow, standing in what was formerly a bakery.

 There are seven beers on tap in the brew house: Wicklow Helles, St Kevin’s Red Ale, Wicklow Weiss, WB-40 IPA, Hop Knut Pale Ale, Ginger Knut Beer and Black 16 Stout.
 Although the brewery only brewed its first beer in September 2014 it has already won over 20 beer awards in International competitions.

-Brewery Tours take place daily at 14:00 and 17:00 or by request for larger bookings.
-The tour is fun and intimate and you start with an audio-visual followed by a brewery tour and end with a tasting of the seven beers in the beer-hall.
+Brewery tours are fun and intimate and you start with an audio visual followed by a brewery tour and end with a tasting of the seven beers in the beer hall.

 Make a night of it and stay on for a traditional music session every Wednesday or enjoy an Irish ‘Hooley in the Brewery’ on the weekends.